wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 summary: Learn how to write proxy preprocessor rules.
 ---

-For fine-grained control before data are sent to Tanzu Observability (formerly known as VMware Aria Operations for Applications), the Wavefront proxy supports:
+For fine-grained control before data are sent to VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications), the Wavefront proxy supports:

 * Point filtering and point altering rules
 * Span filtering and span altering rules